Tuesday Robbins from Depressed and Broke to Internet Marketing Coach

 I watched a few training videos on this and I actually created a video on how to rank and index your blog that you can find on my YouTube channel.
-I’m no SEO master but knowing some of these tricks can help.
+I am no SEO master but knowing some of these tricks can help.

 I love your blog!
 How old is it, how many posts are on it, and what is your daily traffic like?

 My blogging is fairly new.
-I’ve changed it a couple times, until I found the right domain name nothing was set in stone.
-I think I first started blogging in 2012 but it was not inlined with my passion so I stopped.
+I have changed it a couple times, until I found the right domain name nothing was set in stone.
+I think I first started blogging in 2012 but it was not in line with my passion so I stopped.

-I think I have 25 posts.
+I think I have 35 posts at this point in 2023.
 They are centered around tips for network marketers.
 Which is what I love doing is helping others find their voice and their passion to live out their dreams.

-My daily traffic is not where I want it to be but that’s because I haven’t been pushing it much lately because I’m working on things in the background for my coaching biz that is taking up a lot of time.
+My daily traffic is not where I want it to be but that’s because I haven’t been pushing it much lately because I am working on things in the background for my coaching biz that is taking up a lot of time.

 Should every internet marketer blog and why?

 Yes!
-I think everyone in the online marketing area should have their own blog/website so that they can brand themselves apart from their company.
+I think everyone in the online marketing area should have their own blog or website so that they can brand themselves apart from their company.
 Why?
-Because if your company dies tomorrow you have to start from scratch and that’s no fun.
-I’m only speaking from experience.
+Because if your company dies tomorrow you have to start from scratch and that is no fun.
+I am only speaking from experience.